 Introduction

-The Electronics industry is the world’s largest and fastest growing manufacturing industry.
-Recent policy changes in India have led to an influx of leading multinational companies to set up electronics’ manufacturing facilities and research and development (R&D) centres for hardware and software.
-This has no doubt helped the Indian economy to grow faster and fuelled increase in the consumption rate ofelectrical and electronic equipment (EEE) both by institutional users and households.
-Along with the economic growth, shortened product life cycle due to rapid progression of technology and availability of electronic goods in the market has increased temptation of consumers to replace their household electronic items with newer models for various reasons.
-Then its effect is a higher rate of obsolescence, which is leading to growing piles of e-waste.
+The electronics industry is the world’s largest and fastest-growing manufacturing industry.
+Recent policy changes in India have led to an influx of leading multinational companies setting up electronics manufacturing facilities and research and development (R&D) centers for hardware and software.
+This has no doubt helped the Indian economy grow faster and fueled an increase in the consumption rate of electrical and electronic equipment (EEE) both institutional users and households.
+Along with economic growth, the shortened product life cycle due to the rapid progression of technology and the availability of electronic goods in the market has increased the temptation for consumers to replace their household electronic items with newer models for various reasons.
+The effect is a higher rate of obsolescence, which is leading to growing piles of e-waste.

 Most of the e-waste generated in the country comes from television sets, computer display monitors, and refrigerators.
-According to a study by the Department of Environment on e-waste generation in 2016 stated that desktop computers (31%) and television sets (30%), refrigerators (16%) and washing machines (10%) were among the most important electronic gadgets discarded which are termed as waste.
+According to a study by the Department of Environment on e-waste generation in 2016 stated that desktop computers (31%) and television sets (30%), refrigerators (16%) and washing machines (10%) were among the most important electronic gadgets discarded, which are termed as waste.
 However, experts argue that mobile phones, liquid-crystal display (LCD) televisions, and laptop computers will constitute large volumes of e-waste in the future.

-The e-waste comprises of discarded television, computers, mother boards, mobile phones, pen drives, cathode ray tubes, printed circuit boards, air conditioners, refrigerators, compact discs and plasma television.
-E-waste is most hazardous component of waste other than waste and it contains many elements of hazardous chemicals like polyvinyl chloride (PVC), Nonylphenol, Polybrominated-diphenyl ethers, polychlorinated-biphenyls copper, Triphenyl-phosphate, Chromium-VI, Barium, Beryllium, Phosphor and lead, mercury, arsenic, cadmium, manganese, cobalt, gold, and iron.
-These chemicals create water pollution, land pollution, air pollution and are also hazardous to human health.
+The e-waste comprises discarded televisions, computers, motherboards, mobile phones, pen drives, cathode ray tubes, printed circuit boards, air conditioners, refrigerators, compact discs, and plasma televisions.
+E-waste is the most hazardous component of waste other than waste, and it contains many elements of hazardous chemicals like polyvinyl chloride (PVC), nonylphenol, polybrominated diphenyl ethers, polychlorinated biphenyls, copper, triphenyl phosphate, chromium VI, barium, beryllium, phosphor, lead, mercury, arsenic, cadmium, manganese, cobalt, gold, and iron.
+These chemicals create water pollution, land pollution, air pollution, and are also hazardous to human health.

-With reference to the above environmental hazards, the proper management of disposal of e-waste is a high alarming issue for government and stakeholder agencies.
-Moreover e-waste is increasing even in rural areas now-a-days as there is an increase in electronic literacy.
-Hence the present study is proposed to study the perception towards health hazards caused due to e-waste, environmental problems forming out of improper disposal of e-waste, unhygienic practices of disposal and proper legislative policies, framework and guidelines on e-waste management in the country.
+With reference to the above environmental hazards, the proper management of the disposal of e-waste is a highly alarming issue for the government and stakeholder agencies.
+Moreover, e-waste is increasing even in rural areas nowadays as there is an increase in electronic literacy.
+Hence the present study is proposed to examine the perception of health hazards caused by e-waste, environmental problems forming out of improper disposal of e-waste, unhygienic disposal practices of disposal and proper legislative policies, frameworks, and guidelines on e-waste management in the country.

-Review of Literature literature
+Review of Literature

-Joy and Chandrasekhar (2017) explored the quantities of e-waste generated and the level of households` awareness towards e-waste recycling through a self-structured questionnaire.
-The findings of this study also lead to implications for the theory-deficient of e-waste recycling literature and policy recommendations for policy makers to enhance household e-waste recycling response rate.
+Joy and Chandrasekhar (2017) explored the quantities of e-waste generated and the level of households` awareness regarding e-waste recycling through a self-structured questionnaire.
+The findings of this study also lead to implications for the theory-deficient e-waste recycling literature and policy recommendations for policymakers to enhance the household e-waste recycling response rate.

-Ohajinwa et al. (2017) conducted a cross-sectional study to assess the knowledge, attitude and practices associated with professional health risk for proper disposal of e-waste workers on comparison to a control group in the informal sector in Nigeria.
-A questionnaire was used to obtain data in which the results led to the health risk awareness level of the e-waste workers was significantly lower compared with their counterparts in the same informal sector.
-Furthermore with increasing knowledge of the workers risky practices reduces.
+Ohajinwa et al. (2017) conducted a cross-sectional study to assess the knowledge, attitude, and practices associated with professional health risks for proper disposal of e-waste among workers compared to a control group in the informal sector in Nigeria.
+A questionnaire was used to obtain data, and the results indicated that the health risk awareness level of the e-waste workers was significantly lower compared with their counterparts in the same informal sector.
+Furthermore with increasing knowledge,the workers' risky practices decrease.

-Sivathanu (2016) attempted the exploratory factor analysis technique to identify the awareness factors contributing to the user's preference for the proper disposal of e-waste.
+Sivathanu (2016) attempted the exploratory factor analysis technique to identify the awareness factors contributing to users' preferences for the proper disposal of e-waste.
 The